samthorold/scribbles/docs/35-capital-management.md

 ### Financial reinsurance

 - Aim is to exploit some form of regulatory arbitrage to improve capital position.
-- Basically, crystallise vakue of future profits.
+- Basically, crystallise value of future profits.
 - Generally, relies on reinsurer being in a different tax / regulatory / solvency regime.
 - E.g. loan from reinsurer to firm where repayments are contingent on future profits arising on a specific block of business e.g. [...]